-“Following an anti-inflammatory diet can help counteract the chronic inflammation that is a root cause of many serious diseases, including those that become more frequent as people age.
+“Following an anti-inflammatory diet can help counteract the chronic inflammation r we can say this is the best Chronic Inflammation Treatment which will help us in that is a root cause of many serious diseases, including those that become more frequent as people age.
 It is a way of selecting and preparing foods based on science that can help people achieve and maintain optimum health over their lifetime.”

 Andrew Weil, M.D.

 Follow Anti Inflammatory Diet for Chronic Inflammation Treatment

 The popularized term anti-inflammatory diet was coined by the nutrition world only recently within the past five years, and it means nothing more than eating healthy, well-balanced foods.
 In other words, it’s merely a novel term describing what we’ve known for many many years- that a diet high in processed foods, dairy, sugars, animal-based proteins, processed soy, and alcohol can wreak havoc on your body.
 Andrew Weil, M.D, the Harvard-trained natural and integrative medicine physician says the anti-inflammatory diet is ideal for overall good health.And when you have good health your organs work well which will reflect externally on your skin.Your most of problems like how to grow hair back, hair loss will be solve naturally.

 But why does inflammation matter, and how can foods we eat trigger it?